 - Social Cognition

 - Rosenthal, R., & Rosnow, R. L. (2009).
 Artifacts in behavioral research.
-(Reissue of three books: 1.
+(Reissue of: 1.
 Artifact in behavioral research; 2.
 Experimenter effects in behavioral research; 3.
 The volunteer subject).
 Oxford University Press.

 - Rosnow, R. L., & Rosnow, M. (2012).
 Writing papers in psychology (9th ed.).
 Wadsworth/Cengage Learning.
 (Japanese language paperback edition ISBN: 9784788511026 of WPP 8th ed.)

 - Rosenthal, R., & Rosnow, R. L. (2008).
 Essentials of behavioral research: Methods and data analysis (3rd ed.).
 McGraw-Hill.
 (If you need help finding this edition of EBR, feel free to email Bob or me for a suggestion.)

 - Rosnow, R. L., & Rosenthal, R. (2013).
 Beginning behavioral research: A conceptual primer (7th ed.).
 Pearson.

 - Rosenthal, R., Rosnow, R. L., & Rubin, D. B. (2000).
 Contrasts and effect sizes in behavioral research: A correlational approach.
 Cambridge University Press.

 - Rosenthal, R., & Rosnow, R. L. (1985, 2009).
 Contrast analysis: Focused comparisons in the analysis of variance.
 Cambridge University Press.

 - Rosnow, R. L. (1981).
 Paradigms in transition: The methodology of social inquiry.
 Oxford University Press.

 - Rosnow, R. L., & Fine, G. A. (1976).
 Rumor and gossip: The social psychology of hearsay.
 Elsevier.